 To address the identified flood risks, the RFPG's team reached out to stakeholders to learn what projects, studies, strategies and regulations they were planning to undertake or would like to do to mitigate the flood risk in their communities.
 The consultant team reviewed hazard mitigation plans and master drainage plans to understand what planning efforts had already been undertaken.
+Task 11 and 12 afforded the RFPG an opportunity to perform enhanced outreach and perform analysis on selected FME to elevate them to FMps.
 Those first defined actions are the ones the RFPG has started evaluating for inclusion in the RFP.
 Those actions included flood management evaluations (FMEs), flood mitigation projects (FMPs) and flood management strategies (FMSs).
 FMEs consist of watershed studies or additional evaluations needed to determine the viability of a project.
 FMPs are structural or non-structural projects to mitigate flood risk.
 The FMS category is intended to capture other types of solutions, such as ordinances, flood early warning systems, buyouts, and more.